 Every day in New York, thousands of daily commuters, school children, and tourists board buses to reach their destination.
 Unfortunately, in the event of a collision, the aftermath is often tragic and devastating, particularly because most buses do not have seat belts and the overwhelming size of the vehicle can cause catastrophic damage.

 If you or a loved one has been involved in a bus, megabus, or school bus accident, whether as a passenger, a pedestrian, or a motorist, you understand the unique dangers that buses pose and may be struggling to overcome the overwhelming injuries or losses you suffered as a result.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our NY bus accident lawyers have extensive experience helping survivors obtain fair and just compensation.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our NY bus accident lawyers have extensive experience helping survivors obtain fair and just compensation.
 Contact us at (212) 986-7353 for a free and informative consultation.
 We can help you understand your rights and legal options and will fight to ensure you get the best possible outcome for your case.

 There are a number of reasons bus crashes happen.
 In many cases, a driver may not see a smaller vehicle or may be distracted.
 Other causes include speeding, use of alcohol or drugs, and unfamiliarity with the road.
 Bus drivers who are unfamiliar with the route or distracted by GPS can cause devastating collisions.
 It is the responsibility of all bus drivers to be attentive and practice safe driving every time they get behind the wheel of a bus.
 It is also the responsibility of the bus company to ensure that all drivers are qualified and properly trained to drive their buses and reduce the risk of a bus accident.